33 High-Protein Dinners

 12. Egg and Vegetable Scramble

-Egg and Vegetable Scramble is a weeknight hero—it’s fast, flexible, and loaded with protein.
-Perfect for cleaning out your fridge and satisfying your hunger, this dish works for breakfast, lunch, or dinner.
+This Egg and Vegetable Scramble is fast, flexible, and loaded with protein.
+Absolutely perfect for cleaning out your fridge and satisfying your hunger, this dish works for breakfast, lunch, or dinner.

 You can use almost any veggie you have on hand, so don’t stress about having the “right” ingredients.
 Plus, it’s easy to double for meal prep or family meals.
-Serve it solo, or wrap it up in a tortilla for a quick burrito.
-Let’s get scrambling!
+Serve it solo, or wrap it up in a tortilla, or add a crisp sourdough toast on the side.

 Ingredients: